saphanaacademy/Spatial/ESRI_S4HANA/exercises/hdbUser.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="../images/eclhdbsystab5.jpg">

-Note that you are logged in as a System user as this is a demo exercise.
-It is a best practice to use it only to create users with less privileges and then deactivate the System user.
-Please go to help.sap.com and search on "SAP HANA Security" for more information on these topics.

 * If you didn't see a System user connection in the Systems panel, then right click anywhere in that panel and choose Add System.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="../images/eclhdbsystab7.jpg">